dmcoles/EVO/readme.md

 additional bug fixes and improvements including a CONT loop continue, ANDALSO and ORELSE operators that provide short circuit evaluation and displaying line numbers of unused variables/procedures.

+Since then I have added many more improvements including new commands and optimisations attempting to combine many of the enhancements found in the various E compilers available and some that I have thought up myself.

 If you want to assemble this code yourself you should use Asm-One.
 The source is all contained within a single source file and requires no additional